Keksuccino/docs_fancymenu/docs/panoramas.md

 This folder's name needs to be `panorama`.

-Put all your panorama images in it, but don't forget to name them correctly like shown in the [video](https://www.youtube.com/watch?v=F7jMd3zsjZQ&t) above!
+Put exactly six panorama images in it, named `panorama_0.png` through `panorama_5.png`.
+These names are exact and can be case-sensitive depending on the filesystem.

 ![3](https://user-images.githubusercontent.com/35544624/100791922-29340080-341a-11eb-8174-874a180d0485.png)